balena-labs-research/balena-lumeo-gw/README.md

 Clone this repo to your development device then set the following values:

+### docker-compose settings

+- Set the `LUMEO_APP_ID` and `LUMEO_API_KEY` environment variables to values found in your Lumeo console.
+You could also define these in the balenaCloud dashboard as [fleet or device variables](https://docs.balena.io/learn/manage/variables/).

 ### gpu container settings

 - `VERSION` is the version of balenaOS being used on your device.
 This needs to be URL-encoded, so a plus sign (+) if present needs to be written as `%2B`.